DiegoDerksen/diegoderksen.github.io/_posts/2024-04-29-Mark of the Web Office.md

 # When did Microsoft change this behaviour in Office?
 Actually, several years ago, in Version 2208, which was released on October 11, 2022,

-# What are the trusted sites for our OneDrive and Sharepoint?
+# What are the site URLs for our OneDrive and Sharepoint?
 As per [Microsoft documentation](https://learn.microsoft.com/en-us/deployoffice/security/internet-macros-blocked#files-on-onedrive-or-sharepoint), the correct URLs for SharePoint and OneDrive are: https://{your-domain-name}.sharepoint.com (for SharePoint) or https://{your-domain-name}-my.sharepoint.com (for OneDrive).
 However, I encountered an issue when attempting to use these URLs.
 They didn't work when saving it as a copy.
 Strangely, they did work when directly downloading it from SharePoint without opening the file or from Teams.
 This inconsistency raises questions about the underlying mechanics—why does this happen?

 # Solving the issue